vanadium-archive/travel/README.md

     make bootstrap

+or

+    make boostrap port=<syncbase port>

+Related targets:

+    make creds
+    make syncbase [port=<syncbase port>]

 To run a local dev server use:

     make start

-If you would like to change the host and or port that is used:
+If you would like to change the port that is used:

     make start port=<port>

+To connect to a syncbase instance other than the default, navigate to:

+    localhost:<server port>

+or

+    localhost:<server port>/?syncbase=<syncbase port>